+4.1.4.
 Agreeing on learning outcomes for the mobility

-One of the cornerstones of ECVET is that qualifications are described in terms of learning outcomes.
-These learning outcomes serve as a common language between mobility partners.
-They make it easier to compare qualifications across systems and countries.
-The agreement for a specific mobility content is made between your school and the home institution.
-At this stage, both institutions decide what you will learn abroad and how these learning outcomes will be integrated into the competences of you.
-In other words, they agree on learning outcomes.
+One of the cornerstones of ECVET is that qualifications are described in terms of (units of) learning outcomes.
+These (units of) learning outcomes serve as a common language between mobility partners and make it easier to compare qualifications across systems and countries.

+The agreement about the content of a specific mobility is done between the home and the host institution.
+In this step the two institutions agree what the learner(s) will learn abroad and how these learning outcomes will be integrated into learners' qualifications.
+In other words, they agree upon the learning outcomes and the corresponding unit(s) that the learner(s) will